jonlanglet/DTA/README.md

 ## HowTo

 ### RDMA setup on the collector server
-A working RDMA environment at the collector-server is essential in DTA.
+A working RDMA environment at the collector-server is essential for DTA.

 1. Make sure that your NIC supports RDMA through RoCEv2.
 We used the NVIDIA Bluefield-2 DPU, and we can not guarantee success with other network cards.
 However, other RoCEv2-capable network cards where you can disable iCRC verification might work just as well.